-There are few surface constraints that would limit the construction of surface facilities in the three general potentially suitable areas identified in the Hornepayne area.
-These areas are characterized by moderate topographic relief, and each contains enough surface land outside protected areas and major water bodies to accommodate the required repository surface facilities.
+There are few surface constraints that would limit the construction of surface facilities in the four general potentially suitable areas identified in the Ignace area.
+The areas are characterized by moderate topographic relief, and each contains enough surface land outside protected areas and major water bodies to accommodate the required repository surface facilities.

-From a constructability perspective, limited site-specific information is available on the local rock strength characteristics and in-situ stresses for potentially suitable geologic units in the Hornepayne area.
-However, as discussed in Section 4.3.10, there is a fair amount of information at other locations of the Canadian Shield with similar types of rock that could
+From a constructability perspective, limited site-specific information is available on the local rock strength characteristics and in-situ stresses for the potentially suitable geologic units in the Ignace area.
+However, as discussed in Section 4.3.10, there is a fair amount of information at other locations of the Canadian Shield that could provide insight into what might be expected for the Ignace area in general.
+Available information suggests that granitic and gneissic crystalline rock formations within the Canadian Shield generally possess good geomechanical characteristics that are amenable to the type of excavation activities involved in the development of a deep geological repository (Golder, 2013).

-The three general areas are situated in areas having a reasonable amount of bedrock exposure.
-At this stage of the site evaluation process, it is not possible to accurately determine the exact thickness of the overburden deposits in these areas due to the low resolution of available data.
+The area in the north-central portion of the Revell batholith has very good bedrock exposure, while the area in the southern portion of the Basket Lake batholith and the two areas in the Indian Lake batholith have more extensive overburden cover.
+At this stage of the site evaluation process, it is not possible to accurately determine the thickness of the overburden deposits in these areas due to the low resolution of available data.
 However, it is anticipated that overburden cover is not a limiting factor in any of the identified general areas.

-In summary, the three identified general areas in the Hornepayne area have good potential to satisfy the safe construction, operation and closure function.
+In summary, the four identified general potentially suitable areas in the Ignace area have good potential to satisfy the safe construction, operation and closure function.